theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/call-a-bapi-bapi_employee_getdata.md

 ### About

 BAPI_EMPLOYEE_GETDATA is an RFC-enabled function module that should be present in every SAP system. <br>
-The depicted sample program uses the last name of an employee a an input parameter for the BAPI.
+The depicted sample programs use the last name / personnel number of an employee as an input parameter for the BAPI.
 The BAPI returns the employee's personnel data in a table parameter.

-### Call BAPI_EMPLOYEE_GETDATA
+### Read Personnel Data using Names

 Follow the steps below to call the BAPI BAPI_EMPLOYEE_GETDATA: